 There are a great many opportunities for you to participate in group music-making in the Sixth Form.
-Choral Group - which prepares a major work performed with Eton in their School Hall at the end of the Easter term - is very popular and open to all.
-Chapel Choir is an auditioned group of over 40 singers and leads important school functions such as the Carol Services and the Remembrance Service, as well as undertaking international concert tours regularly with the Chamber Orchestra; in July 2019 they travelled to Germany, in 2017 they toured Rome, Sorrento and the Amalfi coast performing in churches, cathedrals and St Peter's Basilica, Vatican City; and in July 2015 they visited Andalucía, performing in Seville, Granada, Córdoba, Cádiz and Carmona.
+Choral Group - which prepares a major work performed with Eton in their School Hall at the end of the Spring Term - is very popular and open to all.
+Chapel Choir is an auditioned group of over 40 singers and leads important school functions such as the Carol Services and the Remembrance Service, as well as undertaking international concert tours regularly with the Chamber Orchestra; to locations such as Germany, Rome, Sorrento and the Amalfi coast performing in churches, cathedrals and St Peter's Basilica, Vatican City; and Andalucía, performing in Seville, Granada, Córdoba, Cádiz and Carmona.
 Holst Singers is an auditioning, 12-voice chamber choir that performs in major school concerts and the Carol Services, as well as taking part in international tours.
 Symphony Orchestra and Chamber Orchestra are the school's flagship ensembles for advanced instrumentalists and perform in major events throughout the year.
 Symphony Orchestra and Chamber Orchestra gave their main concert in central London each February and a small number of Clarence soloists have the opportunity each year to perform a concerto movement with one of these ensembles.
-The Jazz Sextet, Clarinet and Saxophone Ensembles are extremely popular and put on extravaganza performances, often with student vocalists.
+The Jazz Sextet, Clarinet and Saxophone Ensembles are extremely popular and put on extravaganza performances, often with pupil vocalists.

 Chamber music gives instrumentalists the chance to work together in small groups, either informally or towards concert performances and competitions.
 Our girls' achievements have included places in the National Youth Orchestra, National Youth Choir, choral scholarships to Oxford and Cambridge and selection for the final of the South East Schools' Chamber Music Festival which Wycombe Abbey co-founded with Harrow and North London Collegiate School.
-Other opportunities for group music-making include rock bands which are organised by girls and supported by Miss McClure, Mr Ledingham and Mr McKee, Phire, the student-led Gospel choir, and joint productions with the Drama Department.
+Other opportunities for group music-making include rock bands which are organised by girls and supported by Miss McClure, Mr Ledingham and Mr McKee; Phire, the pupil-led Gospel choir; and joint productions with the Drama Department.